Student Support Services Summer Program (S4P)

 Here are some of the other perks you get by joining us for S4P:

-New Binghamton University students are strongly encouraged to participate in the Orientation Program which costs them $225.
-S4P participants will attend Orientation during the program and SSS will cover the cost!
+As a new Binghamton University student, you must attend in a Summer Orientation session which typically costs around $225.
+S4P participants will attend Orientation during the first few days of S4P and SSS will cover the cost!

 All S4P participants are required to move in a week early for the Fall semester as there are workshops and fun activities held by our Mentors throughout the week.
-Workshops include speaking with the Financial Aid office, Student Accounts office, and the Career Development Center.
-Activities include finding your classes, tour of the East Gym (Fitness Center), and getting familiar with the bus system in Binghamton.
+The workshops and activities during this week back vary from year to year, but have included some of the following: speaking with the Financial Aid office, Student Accounts office, and the Career Development Center, finding your classes, a tour of the East Gym (Fitness Center), and getting familiar with the bus system in Binghamton.
 In addition to that, you will get to avoid the chaos of moving in with the ~3,000 other freshman in August!

-S4P participants will be pre-registered into one of the sections of the College Students in Transition class (UNIV 101) taught by SSS staff during the regular school year.
-This is one of the most popular classes at Binghamton University as it fulfills the oral communication requirement.
-It fills up quickly during regular registration.
+The College Students in Transition class (UNIV 101) is one of the most popular classes students can register for in their first semester at Binghamton.
+S4P Participants can request to be pre-registered for a section of this class taught by SSS staff, and is exclusive to other SSS Students.
+This class fulfills the oral communication requirement, one of the many General Education classes that all Binghamton students must complete, and it fills up quickly during regular registration.
 S4P students who are enrolled in the Watson School of Engineering will also be pre-registered for Watson classes WTSN103 and WTSN111.

 SSS staff and TRiO Mentors will be on-hand during the schedule building portion of Orientation to offer personalized, 1-on-1 assistance with planning for courses in the Fall.
 This can be one of the most stressful times students have during Orientation as seats to popular courses are limited, and navigating the huge range of available courses can be intimidating.
 Furthermore, our excellent university advising staff must help all the other students too.
 This level of individual support is not afforded to any other students during Orientation!